 The new layout complies with many requirements of major print and digital accessibility standards and guidelines.
 For example, the background and foreground colours were selected and paired so as to fulfil the AAA level requirements for colour contrast devised by the Web Content Accessibility Guidelines (WCAG 2.1).
 Colour selection and pairing also comply with requirements for colour blindness.
 The text is not justified in order to keep the spacing between words consistent and regular in the entire text.
 Line spacing and font size were revised and increased too.
-Each macro-section is identified by a different colour so as to provide the reader with a better sense of content organisation.
+Each macrosection is identified by a different colour so as to provide the reader with a better sense of content organisation.
 We also changed the font.
 The layout adopts TestMe, a font inspired by the Design for All principles.
 Last but not least, the PDF file now complies with PDF accessibility requirements and can be used by screen readers.
-Most notably, the layout and the PDF file were created following a proactive and user-centred approach.
-The design process had accessibility as a core requirement and included the involvement of end-users, who collaborated with the designer.